-153 Thornbridge Community Shopping Hub contains 16 shops and is located in an area that has many components of a garden suburb.
-There are wide tree lined streets, that create a boulevard effect and the area includes a pub and that is very popular and independent shops that help to generate activity around the Community Shopping Hub at most times.
+- 155 Thornbridge Community Shopping Hub contains 16 shops and is located in an area that has many components of a garden suburb.
+There are wide tree lined streets, that create a boulevard effect and the area includes a pub and that is very popular and independent shops that help to generate activity around the Community Shopping Hub at most times. - 156 Regeneration that includes environmental improvements to the public realm in the vicinity of Thornbridge Avenue Shopping area will assist in meeting the wider social, economic and environmental regeneration objectives of the 3Bs Neighbourhood Plan.